Please expect a free call back

 Ayurvedic Detox – Purging the system of the substance is an important step to recovery.
-Depending on the extent of abuse, certified professional assistance with regular consultation will be essential to minimise further process of addiction.
+Depending on the extent of abuse, certified professional assistance with regular consultation will be essential to minimize further process of addiction.
 Ayurveda presents Panchkarma therapy under the supervision of an Ayurvedic practitioner for detoxification.
 Other Ayurvedic solutions are Rasayana therapy to strengthen the body after detox.

 Ayurvedic Support System – A mature support system that helps the addict to develop themselves without shaming them or jumping in and performing tasks for them is key to building one’s confidence to steer clear of substance abuse.
 Support systems can be in the form of motivation, psychotherapy, professional development or other support groups such as the 12-step process.

 Yoga or Physical Exercise – Once the body is sufficiently strong (depending on the extent of addiction), preferred method of physical activity can help reset habits and alleviate stress and anxiety that accompany addiction.
 Exercise also helps build self-efficacy.
 Yoga is very therapeutic in that it helps restores mind-body connection by synchronizing movement with breath (prana), moderation of hormone activation (bandhas), and concentration and removal of distractions (drishti).